Practical Steel, Beautiful Handle

 The Dick Standard Cut, Round Profile Steel has a nicely finished wood handle that sets it apart.
 It is both comfortable to use and beautiful to look at.
 The Standard Cut is aggressive enough to restore an edge, and fine enough to leave it in good cutting shape.
 Perfect for using to maintain working edges on knives, or for use as a preliminary steel before finishing with an Ultra Fine, Sapphire or Polished steel to obtain the finest cutting edges.

 As a rule of thumb, a steel should be at least as long as your longest knife.
 You can always sharpen a shorter knife on a longer steel, but it is hard to do a long knife on a short steel.
-While a 12" steel is generally very practical, a 14" steel will handle any knife in your collection.
+While a 12" steel is generally very practical and will handle almost any knife in your collection.

 Made To Be Used